 - PPC (pay-per-click) campaigns on search engines via Yahoo Search Marketing and Google Adwords.
 (This is not “free” visitor traffic due to incremental costs in initiating its flow.)

-Ranking helps establishes Brand recognition and if you are in the Top 10 on search results there is an underlying credibility factor in your favour.
+Ranking helps establish Brand recognition and if you are in the Top 10 on search results there is an underlying credibility factor in your favour.
 Natural search results deliver a higher click-through rate than paid advertisements.

 The elements outlined here are all sections incorporated in serious search engine optimisation projects as part of Web Design for SEO.
-These should be included into the site development.
+These should be included in the site development.
 The major search engines consider many elements in their ranking algorithms.
 The more you can get correct, the more impressive are the benefits.
 Essentially, you set out to clearly and accurately define what your website is about.

-Accurate and descriptive what it is you are selling… Aim all content and copy at ensuring that potential customers know that you have it available.
+Accurate and descriptive of what it is you are selling… Aim all content and copy at ensuring that potential customers know that you have it available.